Will Data Management in Operational Technology Finally Be Standardized?

 Neither technology suppliers nor the companies consuming OT have any desire to slow the pace of technological innovation or constrain it through standardization.
 New OT innovations will be the driving force behind the next generation of business modernization and companies are eager to consume new capabilities as soon as they can be made available.

-How Companies Are Integrating Operational Technology Data
+How Companies are Integrating Operational Technology Data

 Even though companies don’t have a desire to standardize the data coming from various OT source systems, they have a very critical business need to combine data and analyze it as part of an integrated data set.
 That is where data management tools, such as Actian, come into play.